Teachers’ Working Environments

 TDT’s own Culture of Improvement paper recently highlighted the close links between high-quality school working conditions and impact of CPD on pupil outcomes, and by engaging in this questionnaire school leaders will gain a deeper understanding of what it’s like for teachers to work in their school.
 The thoroughly validated questionnaire gives reliable feedback, providing actionable insights into improving staff retention.

-Anonymised data from the questionnaire will be used by researchers at UCL Institute of Education to investigate how we can improve teacher retention, so by participating schools are also contributing to large scale research and system-wide improvement.
+Following the second phase, schools will be able to compare their original data across a wider set.
+Data will be completely anonymised before being sent to researchers, so the reports generated will be confidential.
+The anonymised data from the questionnaire will be used by researchers at UCL Institute of Education to investigate how we can improve teacher retention, so by participating schools are also contributing to large scale research and system-wide improvement.

 For more from Dr Sims, you can read his latest blog for TDT ‘Benchmarking the 4 things that matter for teachers’ working environments’ and find the full paper on this work via his education research site.